Science Merit Related to Mission Objectives:

 Landing Site Down-Select at the 3rd Mars 2020 Landing Site Workshop

 Undoubtedly the most consequential remaining decision for the Mars 2020 mission is the choice of landing site.
-In this workshop we seek the critical insight of community members to identify and evaluate the virtues, uncertainties, strengths, and weaknesses of candidate landing sites as input to the process by which three or four sites will be prioritized for further consideration.
+In the 3rd workshop we sought the critical insight of community members to identify and evaluate the virtues, uncertainties, strengths, and weaknesses of candidate landing sites as input to the process by which three sites were prioritized for further consideration.

-Presentations at the workshop will provide background information relevant to landing site selection, engineering considerations, and detailed geologic data and interpretations regarding the eight candidate sites.
-We hope these presentations will be thought provoking and will lead to healthy collegial discussion that will educate all of us as we approach the difficult selection process.
+Presentations at the workshop provided background information relevant to landing site selection, engineering considerations, and detailed geologic data and interpretations regarding the eight candidate sites.
+These presentations were thought provoking and lead to healthy collegial discussion that educated the difficult selection process.

-At the end of the workshop, attendees will be surveyed using a five-point scale on each of the criteria listed below for each of the landing sites.
-The survey data will be tallied to generate a red-yellow-green, qualitative “stoplight” chart for each of the criteria at each site.
-This chart will be displayed and discussed as the final agenda item at the workshop and used as input to a meeting of the Mars Landing Site Steering Committee, the Mars 2020 PSG, and the Mars 2020 Project.
-These meeting participants will use this community input along with their sense of mission objectives and priorities to prioritize three or four of the eight candidate sites for further scientific and engineering consideration.
+At the end of the workshop, attendees were surveyed using a five-point scale on each of the criteria listed below for each of the landing sites.
+The survey data were tallied to generate a red-yellow-green, qualitative “stoplight” chart for each of the criteria at each site.
+This chart was displayed and discussed as the final agenda item at the workshop and used as input to a meeting of the Mars Landing Site Steering Committee, the Mars 2020 PSG, and the Mars 2020 Project.
+These meeting participants used this community input along with their sense of mission objectives and priorities to prioritize three of the eight candidate sites for further scientific and engineering consideration.

 The Criteria listed below were developed by Mars 2020 Project Science and were endorsed by the Mars 2020 Project Science Group.
 The criteria are designed to be as simple as possible, and to allow differing opinions to be developed, communally explored, and recorded.